skrinjarf/evoSnake/README.md

 - Set predefined number of pauses for game
 - Set predefined number of lives for game

+Level Progression System:
+- Build config files which hold info about level which loads on level start (DONE)
+- Build simple progression from one level to another when one is won (DONE)
+- What happens when you click 'Next Level' after last level ???
+- Make somehow option to choose from all unlocked levels because now you can only play last unlocked level
+- Design reasonable number of levels (1 - 20)
+- Make UI element which indicates name of level you are currently playing

 Done so far:
 - basic evolution algorithm for training snakes (needs to be perfected)
 - simple gameplay for snake game (this could be granulated but you get the feeling for what that means; just checkout this commit - 1a46ab1640afa7e03abcadfd7ead92ba8922a215)